natallzl/data310/Feb26Response.md

 **In which percentile do the 10 most accurate predictions reside?**

+I wasn't sure whether to look at percentiles of observed or predicted prices, so I did both.
+The predicted prices for the 10 most accurate predictions reside between the 1st and 78th percentiles ($1,472,031 - $2,567,084).
+The observed prices for the 10 most accurate predictions reside between the 77th and 84th percentiles ($1,495,000 - $2,547,960).

 **Did your model trend towards over or under predicting home values?**

 My model trended towards over-predicting home values; 333 homes cost less than predicted, and 67 homes cost more than predicted.

 **Which feature appears to be the most significant predictor in the above cases?**

+In the most accurate results, the number of bedrooms and bathrooms is pretty similar, so square footage appears to be the most significant predictor.
+It also appears to be the same case for over-predictions, square footage appears to be the most significant predictor.
+For under-predictions, square footage is not as varied, so it appears that either number of bedrooms or number of bathrooms is the most significant predictor, but I can't tell which.

 ***Stretch goal:*** **calculate the MAE and compare with your MSE results**